-And with my two plus years of stitching have come growth spurts and new ways in which I organize needlepoint supplies.
+And with my three plus years of stitching have come growth spurts and new ways in which I organize needlepoint supplies.
 It’s taken a lot of trial and error, but I finally feel like I’ve found a functional way to organize all my needelpoint supplies.

 How I Organize Needlepoint Supplies